 Communications Alliance members understand that only holders of an Australian Credit Licence (under the National Consumer Credit Protection Act 2009 [NCCP Act]) will be allowed to disclose repayment history information to credit reporting agencies.
 As telecommunications providers are not subject to the NCCP Act and are not holders of Australian Credit Licences, they will neither be required nor permitted to disclose repayment history information.
-Most of our members are supportive of this state of affairs, however a few providers have expressed an interest in being able to opt-in to disclose repayment history information to the credit reporting agencies.
-We understand that providers who have such an interest will be commenting on this in their own submissions to the Senate Committee.
+Our members recommend following the New Zealand approach whereby Non Traditional Credit Providers have the option of disclosing and receiving repayment history information without being required to hold an Australian Credit Licence under the NCCP Act, subject to the appropriate safeguards.